karaokeresearch/singalong/README.md

 # singalong.js
 A product of the Karaoke Research Council

-Singalong is a node.js application for displayijng simultaneously scrolling chord charts (or "tab") in browser windows on multiple devices at once over a wireless LAN.
+Singalong is a node.js application for presenting live-band Karaoke or singalongs in a browser window.

+Chord charts (or "tab") are scrolled and/or lyrics are presented on a Karaoke- like screen on multiple devices at once over a wireless LAN.
 Songs are advanced one chord change at a time using an inexpensive USB foot pedal or via the help of an assistant.

 ## Key Controls
 * D - Advance to the next chord (I assign the right foot pedal to this key)
 * A - Go back to the previous chord (I assign the left foot pedal to this key)
+* L - Advance to the next lyric
+* J - Go back to the previous lyric
-* W - Module song up 1/2 step
+* W - Modulate song up 1/2 step
 * S - Modulate song down 1/2 step
 * B - Sharp/flat notation override